SickChill/sickchill/contributing.md

 ### Try the latest version of SickRage

 Bugs in old versions of SickRage may have already been fixed.
 In order to avoid reporting known issues, make sure you are always testing against the latest build/source.
-Also, we put new code in the `dev` branch first before pushing down to the `master` branch (which is what the binary builds are built off of).
+Also, we put new code in the `develop` branch first before pushing down to the `master` branch (which is what the binary builds are built off of).

 ## Tips For Submitting Code